 Dates

-Update: Last year’s dates were announced in April.
+Update: Dates were announced in August.
 Sign up for our newsletter to be notified of changes.

-Source: Verified by Ultimate Christmas Markets via the event organiser.
+Source: Verified by Ultimate Christmas Markets via the Newcastle Christmas.

 Plan Your Visit